The Between: Development of novel

 The lengthy autobiographical essay by Due elucidates the history and context of her first novel The Between among many other works and details of her life.
-Due also subtly suggests the horrifying thought that pervades the story but is left tactfully unspoken: if each of us creates our own reality, then ultimately we are all alone in the world.
+Due also explores the idea of solipsism in the story, in that if each person creates their our own reality, they can't be sure if anyone else is real and whether they alone in the world.